Pub-Craig-Researchs/G-LNN/README.md

 # G-LNN
-This is a warehouse of the data, codes and models of my paper *Detecting Market Bubbles: A Generalized LPPLS Neural Network Model*, the methods discussed in this paper mainly based on LPPLS model, an approximation is introduced and based on the approximation, G-LPPLS-NN (G-LNN) is proposed).
+This is a warehouse of the data, codes and models of my paper *Detecting Market Bubbles: A Generalized LPPLS Neural Network Model*, the methods discussed in this paper mainly based on LPPLS model, an approximation is introduced and based on the approximation, G-LPPLS-NN (G-LNN) is proposed.

 G-LPPLS-NN is a model specifically designed for the estimation of critical point distribution.